SocietyProtocol/Content-Library/Published/Articles/The state That Binds (Shared Reality).md

 The shared reality is vital and used for essentially all facets of coordination (ranging from micro to macro) in every society.
 Minor differences in its mechanics can have huge effects on people’s lives and interactions.

-Let’s examine the qualities people seek in a shared reality, and what qualities they are repelled by and won’t tolerate:
+Let’s examine the qualities people seek in a shared reality, and what qualities they are repelled by and won’t tolerate.

 #### Survival